dckms/system-architecture/_sources/emacsway/it/team-topologies/harlan-mills'-proposal.rst.txt

 - "Team Topologies: Organizing Business and Technology Teams for Fast Flow" by Matthew Skelton
 - "Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise" by Dean Leffingwell
 - "Scaling Software Agility: Best Practices for Large Enterprises" by Dean Leffingwell
-- "SAFe® 5.0: The World’s Leading Framework for Business Agility" by Richard Knaster, Dean Leffingwell
+- "SAFe® 5.0: The World's Leading Framework for Business Agility" by Richard Knaster, Dean Leffingwell
 - "`Agile Practice Guide <https://www.pmi.org/pmbok-guide-standards/practice-guides/agile>`__" by Project Management Institute, 2017
 - "`Architecture Modernization with Strategic Domain-Driven Design.
 A Guide for Technology Leaders. <https://leanpub.com/arch-modernization-ddd>`__" by Nick Tune
 - "`Open Agile Architecture.
 A Standard of The Open Group <https://pubs.opengroup.org/architecture/o-aa-standard/>`__"